 Technology added via grants and donations are not planned for in the refresh/replacement cycle or in the support infrastructure.
 Therefore, additional considerations must be made to provide adequate long-term support.*

 1. Standards.
 The device must adhere to the district standard devices.
 No devices that fall outside of the districts standards will be supported.

-** DO NOT purchase or accept iPads as donations to campuses or the district.
-Instead, provide the funds directly, so that the iPads can be purchased by the district.
-This includes grants and crowd funding sources like Donor’s Choose.
+** DO NOT purchase or accept Apple products as donations to campuses or the district.
+Instead, provide the funds directly, so that the devices can be purchased by the district.
+This includes grants and crowdfunding sources like Donor’s Choose.
 This is critical because support and management by RRISD and Apple (device enrollment and supervision) is NOT possible unless it is purchased by RRISD directly.